Generic Name: hyaluronidase, ovine

 Salicylates, Cortisone, ACTH, Estrogens, Antihistamines

-Patients receiving large doses of salicylates, cortisone, ACTH, estrogens, or antihistamines may require larger amounts of hyaluronidase for equivalent dispersing effect, since these drugs apparently render tissues partly resistant to the action of hyaluronidase.
+Patients receiving large doses of salicylates, cortisone, adrenocorticotropic hormone (ACTH), estrogens, or antihistamines may require larger amounts of hyaluronidase for equivalent dispersing effect, since these drugs apparently render tissues partly resistant to the action of hyaluronidase.

 USE IN SPECIFIC POPULATIONS

-Administration of hyaluronidase during labor was reported to cause no complications: no increase in blood loss or differences in cervical trauma were observed.
+Hyaluronidase has been used as a component to aid the in vitro fertilization of human eggs.
+Administration of hyaluronidase during labor was reported to cause no complications; no increase in blood loss or differences in cervical trauma were observed.

 The dosage of subcutaneous fluids administered is dependent upon the age, weight, and clinical condition of the patient as well as laboratory determinations.
 The potential for chemical or physical incompatibilities should be kept in mind [see Drug Interactions (7)].